bobadams1/house_finder/README.md

 For more details, see [here](###-model-selection)

 #### 4. Source and Prepare Training Data
 The Spacenet V2 [dataset](https://spacenet.ai/spacenet-buildings-dataset-v2/) is leveraged as the primary training data for this project.
 Specifically, the smallest dataset covering portions of Khartoum, Sudan is leveraged due to data size constraints and model fitting time requirements.
-This dataset is ideal in training a model to segment instances of buildings from satelite images, as the images are of high quality and each are provided with an accompanying mask for each building in a .geojson format.
+This dataset is ideal in training a model to segment instances of buildings from satellite images, as the images are of high quality and each are provided with an accompanying mask for each building in a .geojson format.
 Additional datasets were sourced for consideration in transfer learning opportunities including roofline and roof type detection use cases.

 For more details, see [here](###-source-and-prepare-training-data)